Cysharp/MemoryPack/README.md

 MemoryPack will attempt to overwrite as much as possible, but if the conditions do not match, it will create a new instance (as in normal deserialization).

 * ref value(includes members in object graph) is null, set new instance
-* only allows parameterless constructor, if parametarized constructor is used, create new instance
+* only allows parameterless constructor, if parameterized constructor is used, create new instance
 * if value is `T[]`, reuse only if the length is the same, otherwise create new instance
 * if value is collection that has `.Clear()` method(`List<>`, `Stack<>`, `Queue<>`, `LinkedList<>`, `HashSet<>`, `PriorityQueue<,>`, `ObservableCollection`, `Collection`, `ConcurrentQueue<>`, `ConcurrentStack<>`, `ConcurrentBag<>`, `Dictionary<,>`, `SoretedDictionary<,>`, `SortedList<,>`, `ConcurrentDictionary<,>`) call Clear() and reuse it, otherwise create new instance